 As our society progresses and workspaces continue to adjust their dress codes, so does the concept of business casual for men.
 Rather than donning Don Draper’s formal attire with a sartorial suit and a shirt-tie combo, men have been given more freedom in dressing choices.

-Despite this progress, however, there remains an element of uncertainty regarding the exact rules for such occasions.
+Despite this progress, however, there remains an element of uncertainty regarding the exact rules for such business occasions.
 There are no rigid guidelines or excuses for wearing overly professional clothing like trousers or t-shirts.

 The History of Business Casual Dress Codes